methacholine challenge test overview and practice questions

 4. What bronchodilators should be withheld for 24 hours before bronchial challenge testing?

-Long-acting inhaled B-agonists and Anticholinergic agents.
+Long-acting inhaled B-agonists and anticholinergic agents.

-5. When should Theophylline be withheld?
+5. When should theophylline be withheld?

 For 48 hours before bronchial challenge testing.

-6. A decrease in sGaw of 35 to 45% may be considered?
+6. A decrease in sGaw of 35 to 45% may be considered what?

 A positive methacholine or histamine response.